Xiang Ying

-Xiang Ying (項英 (项英, Xiàng Yīng, Hsiang Ying); 1895(?) – 1941) was a war-time Chinese communist leader reaching the rank of political chief of staff of the New Fourth Army during World War II until his assassination by a member of his staff in 1941.
+Xiang Ying (項英 (项英, Xiàng Yīng, Hsiang Ying); 1895(?) – 1941) was a war-time Chinese communist leader and an early founding member of the Chinese Communist Party who reached the rank of political chief of staff of the New Fourth Army during World War II until his assassination by a member of his staff in 1941 during the Sino-Japanese War.

 Biography

-Initially a labor organizer, he went on to serve in the Communist Party of China political and military leadership during the civil war between the Nationalists (Guomindang or Kuomintang) and the Communists.
+Initially a labor organizer, he joined the Chinese Communist Party (CCP) in Wuhan in 1921.
+He continued to work in labour actions and helped lead the famous Beijing–Hankou railway workers' strike in February 1923.
+He went on to serve in the CCP political and military leadership during the civil war between the Nationalists (Kuomintang) and the CCP.
 He held high office during the CCP's Jiangxi Soviet period (1931–1934).

 In October 1934, at the beginning of the Long March, Xiang stayed behind to fight a rearguard action that would allow the marchers to get out of the ring of surrounding Nationalist forces.
 The marchers, with Mao Zedong as their leader, went on to Yan'an, while Xiang remained in the Jiangxi region, coordinating guerrilla operations to harass Nationalist forces.

-When the Japanese invaded in July 1937, a united front (the Second United Front) was declared between Nationalists and Communists, and Xiang's guerrillas became the nucleus of a legitimate fighting force: the New Fourth Army.
-This army operated behind Japanese lines, and was subject to orders coming from both the Communist leadership in Yan'an, and the Nationalist leadership, which had moved inland from Nanjing to Chongqing.
+When the Japanese invaded in July 1937, a united front (the Second United Front) was declared between Nationalists and CCP, and Xiang's guerrillas became the nucleus of a legitimate fighting force: the New Fourth Army.
+This army operated behind Japanese lines, and was subject to orders coming from both the CCP leadership in Yan'an, and the Nationalist leadership, which had moved inland from Nanjing to Chongqing.

+Xiang and Mao had a relationship based on mistrust and conflict; Xiang was considered the military officer Mao trusted the least.
+In the spring of 1939, Xiang ordered the secretary of the New Fourth Army Headquarters, Yang Fan, to investigate the activities of Jiang Qing, Mao's fiancée, better known as Madame Mao, when she had been an actress in Shanghai.
+The report by Yang, which was signed by Xiang, was cabled to Yan'an and explicitly stated that Mao should not marry Jiang Qing.